 Well, I really want to continue to ride the momentum for Finding Vegan.
 I love supporting other food bloggers and sending them traffic.
 The Facebook page is huge now, and it’s becoming a powerful marketing channel.
 We also have an iPhone app which has been successful, and we want to continue to develop it.

-If someone looked at what you were doing and thought, “wow, that’s really cool!”, based on what you’ve seen, do you have any tips on how they could make it in blogging in 2015?
+If someone looked at what you were doing and thought, “wow, that’s really cool!”, based on what you’ve seen, do you have any tips on how they could make it in blogging?

 So making those interactions with other people in that community is really important.
 Because once you’re in that group, we all promote each other.
 That’s what we do.
 Connect and help each other get by.